rmurrish/configs/README.md

 # configs
-Various configurations, too smooth new installs
+Various configurations, to smooth new installs